-Definition: Employee experience encapsulates what people encounter, observe or feel over the course of their employee journey at an organization.
+Definition: Employee experience encapsulates what people encounter and observe over the course of their tenure at an organization.

 In this post, we’ll explain how a strong employee experience can have a positive impact on everything from your recruiting efforts to your bottom line.
 We’ll also explore the key milestones of the employee experience and share some helpful tips to get yours off the ground.

 Why is employee experience important?

 Designing a powerful employee experience isn’t simply a box to check for the HR team – it can also have a significant impact on many aspects of an organization.
 Company leaders recognize this influence, which is why nearly 80 percent of executives rate employee experience as very important or important.
 Below is an overview of areas that are affected by employee experience.

 Employee engagement is the measure of the relationship between employees and an organization.
 It’s one of the constellations of feelings that can result from the employee experience.
 Most companies measure and aim to improve their employee engagement since it’s highly correlated with turnover, and with how much effort their people are likely to put into their work.
 It’s one of many possible attitudes that result from EX.
 Since it directly informs whether people are willing to invest (their time, energy, and intellect) in the organization it is what most employers are looking to understand and predict.

 Today, the majority of job seekers look for information about a company on job search websites like Glassdoor.
 The rise in company review sites like this indicates the desire of employees to understand what their experience will be like at an organization.
 Which is why having a strong employee experience is critical.
 Without one, your negative reviews may chase away potential talent for your organization.